BeamStarTech/BeamStarTech/README.md

 - 👋 Hi, I’m @BeamStarTech
-- 👀 I’m Am Using GitHub to Upload My Python Projects
+- 👀 I’m Am Using GitHub to Upload My Python Projects and Other Things
 - 📫 How to reach me: Discord - astar76 or my unrestricted server: https://discord.gg/Xye9xXxhEc
 - 😄 Pronouns: He/Him They/Them
 - ⚡ Fun fact: I am a YouTuber https://www.youtube.com/@BeamStarTech Or just BeamStarTech